5th August 2016

 Well now you can, according to San Francisco based company, Ava Winery, who offer ‘designer wines’ based completely on water and no grapes are required.

-After a few attempts to add the necessary flavourings to ethanol they realised that gas chromatography and mass spectrometry are essential applications required to find out what molecules make up wine and what effect they have.
-After the key ingredients were identified, they were added to ethanol to make up the typical wine composition–~13% ethanol, ~85% water, and flavour, texture and colour molecules.
+After a few attempts to add the necessary flavorings to ethanol they realized that gas chromatography and mass spectrometry are essential applications required to find out what molecules make up wine and what effect they have.
+After the key ingredients were identified, they were added to ethanol to make up the typical wine composition–~13% ethanol, ~85% water, and flavor, texture and color molecules.

 Ava Winery future plan is to produce an engineered champagne – a copy of a 1992 Dom Perignon.
 You are probably interested to find out how it tastes?
 New Scientist magazine had a couple of their sommeliers to test one of Ava Winery’s synthetically produced wines and you can find out what they thought about it here.

-Who knows, perhaps in the future synthetically engineered wine will be mainstream and we will be able to create our personal favourites with a touch of science?
+Who knows, perhaps in the future synthetically engineered wine will be mainstream and we will be able to create our personal favorites with a touch of science?